- Diploma in Metacognitive Therapy

 - BABCP Accredited, MCT-I Registered

 Professor Spada joined the Efficacy team in 2011.
 He is currently appointed Professor of Addictive Behaviours and Mental Health in the School of Applied Sciences at London South Bank University where he is the Head of the Division of Psychology and Deputy Lead of the Centre for Addictive Behaviours Research.
-He is also a Visiting Researcher at the Institute of Psychiatry, Psychology & Neuroscience King’s College London, a Visiting Professor of Psychology at the Sigmund Freud University Milan/Vienna, a Director of UK SMART Recovery, and a Trustee of GambleAware.
+He is also a Visiting Professor of Psychology at the Sigmund Freud University Milan/Vienna, Chair of the Board of Trustees of UK SMART Recovery, and a Trustee of GambleAware.

 Before re-training as a psychologist and CBT practitioner, Professor Spada worked as an investment analyst in the banking sector.
 The experience gained in this field, in combination with his CBT expertise, has provided valuable support and insight for clients with stressful careers, performance anxiety and life-work balance problems.